lfelipe1501/LEMPDocker/README.md

-# Docker Compose LEMP stack with Latest Versions
+# Docker Compose LEMP stack

 This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.